sdattri/MIDAS_Spec_V1/appendix-a.md

 The next step is to determine the distribution and energy company codes that make up the next four characters of the RIN.
 Refer to the **Distribution** and **Energy** lookup tables to find the two character codes that correspond to your distribution and energy companies.
 For example, Marin Clean Energy would use the Pacific Gas and Electric distribution company code **PG** and the Marin Clean Energy energy code **MC**, yielding **PGMC** for the second four characters.

 The next four characters are open for the LSE to define.
-These four alphanumeric characters (containing only uppercase english letters and the numeric digits 0-9) should, to the extent possible, reflect the rate.
+These four alphanumeric characters (containing only uppercase English letters and the numeric digits 0-9) should, to the extent possible, reflect the rate.
 For example, a commercial TOU rate could have the four characters **CTOU**, or a critical-peak rate could have the characters **CPP2**.

-The final 4 to 10 characters are the location code.
+The final four to 10 characters are the location code.
 For rates with no specific location, use the four character code **0000**.
 The list of allowable location codes are available in the **Location** lookup table.
 If your LSE has location codes to add to that table, contact the MIDAS team at midas@energy.ca.gov to request the addition of those codes.

 Putting this together for a full example, the full RIN for a rate at Marin Clean Energy could be **USCA-PGMC-CTOU-0000**.